redhat-integration-resources/camelk-team-collaboration/README.md

 You can decide to have them all running at the same time, or deploying one at a time to allow your audience to better follow and understand the demo.

-1. Deploy Stage 1 with:
+1. Configure and deploy Stage 1 with:
    ```
    ./scripts/demo/stage1.sh
    ```